FREE SHIPPING OVER £29

 Toxins and Medication Side Effects

-Human painkillers, rat poison, cleaning chemicals and fatty scraps can cause ulcers or internal bleeding.
+Human painkillers, rat poison, cleaning chemicals and fatty scraps can cause ulcers or internal bleeding, while clotting disorders and liver disease can also trigger bleeding from within.

 Tip: Never give human meds to dogs and store all toxins safely, as you would with kids!